metricly/metricly-docs/content/api/api-policies.md

 ### CURL

-In the following CURL example, the WINSRV policy used in previous examples is changed into an AWS EC2 policy.
+In the following CURL example, the WINSRV policy used in the previous example is updated.
+Now it is an AWS EC2 policy.

 ```
 curl -X PUT --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'User-Agent: none' -d '{ \